BradleyA/git-TEST-commit-automation/hooks/README.md

 # in development
 Production standard 10.0 FVT testing
-- Running tests on code with quick turn around helps a developer when he finishes a desgin or fixing an incident.
+- Running tests on code with quick turn around helps when finishing a desgin or fixing an incident.
 - If you are notified that there is an incident after something when something was entered on version 3.498.
-If you just pushed that version 1 minutes ago or if you pushed it 12 days ago, which of these two scenarios would take you less time.
+If you just pushed that version 1 minutes ago or if you pushed it 12 days ago, which of these two scenarios would take you less time to resolution.
-- Design is to encourge code developement while developing tests for code.
+- This design offers quick feed back to code commits and test case commits.
-- Continuous Testing  (CT) at every level and in every silo is required to reduce risk.
+- Continuous Testing (CT) at every level, in every silo is required to reduce risk.
+These scripts add to CT strategy.

 git-TEST-commit-automation